camel-tooling/camel-idea-plugin/readme.md

 You can build the plugin from source code, which requires to setup IDEA for plugin development.

 You can follow the guide from Jetbrains here: http://www.jetbrains.org/intellij/sdk/docs/basics/getting_started/setting_up_environment.html

+To be able to browse the IDEA SDK source code you can clone the IDEA community source code, as described in the guide above.
+I did this so I can peak inside their source code, because you need this to find out how to hook into various IDEA APIs which is massive and takes longer time to figure out to use.
+Sadly Jetbrains are not very good at documenting their APIs with neither javadoc, or documentation to their own plugins.
+However with some trial and run you can find out bit by bit.

 If everything is setup correctly, then you can launch the plugin, by running "Apache Camel IDEA plugin" from the run menu in IDEA.
 Then a 2nd instance of IDEA is launched where you can open a Camel project